hipe/tmx/git_viz/doc/issues/024-the-manifest-client-narrative.md

 as for the "payload" statement, such a row may consist of something like seven fields: 1) the channel name (again, the first field is always this),
-2) the string "command" (this is a "shape specification" to future-proof ourselves, to allow ourselves to call_digraph_listeners polymorphic shapes of payload alongside each other other than just commands in the future. but for the present way may be able to just ignore this field.)
+2) the string "command" (this is a "shape specification" to future-proof ourselves, to allow ourselves to emit polymorphic shapes of payload alongside each other other than just commands in the future. but for the present way may be able to just ignore this field.)